Trump Taunts North Korea Over Missile Test, But U.S. Policy Remains Unclear

 Once again, it’s unclear what that means for U.S. policy, and the tweet drew criticism from both Republican and Democratic lawmakers.

-“Instead of vague Twitter bluster, President Trump should answer North Korea’s dangerous test with a coherent strategy of direct diplomacy with Pyongyang and increased economic sanctions pressure from China,” said Democratic Senator Edward Markey, who sits on the Senate Foreign Relations Committee.
+“Instead of vague Twitter bluster, President Trump should answer North Korea’s dangerous test with a coherent strategy of direct diplomacy with Pyongyang and increased economic sanctions pressure from China,” said Democratic senator Edward Markey, who sits on the Senate Foreign Relations Committee.
 “Each additional test will bring North Korea closer to the capability of delivering a nuclear weapon to American cities.”

-“We must bring greater pressure to bear on North Korea, and its international patrons, China and Russia,” said Republican Senator Deb Fischer, who is on the Senate Armed Services Committee.
+“We must bring greater pressure to bear on North Korea, and its international patrons, China and Russia,” said Republican senator Deb Fischer, who is on the Senate Armed Services Committee.
 “But we should have no illusions that they will solve this problem for us.”

 The Trump administration did not provide much clarification.
 The president spent most of the weekend at his golf club in Bedminster, New Jersey, and he did not mention North Korea in his brief remarks at the a military picnic on the South Lawn at the White House on Tuesday afternoon.